Welcome to the Dharma Downloads collected resources aspect of the cYs website.

 whose very meaning is ‘to unite’.”

-Dharma Downloads hopefully reflects this view and wish for how we can all, as if a global Yoga Community, link in both Spirit and Action inside and outside of each of our immediate Yoga families.
+Dharma Downloads reflects this view and how we, as a Global Yoga Community, can link in both Spirit and Action inside and outside of our own Yoga surroundings.